Battle of Waren-Nossentin: Battle

 While historian Francis Loraine Petre notes that Pletz was the rear guard commander, he credits Yorck with the tactical control of the battle.
 Under Yorck's direction were three fusilier battalions, six jäger companies, and 20 squadrons of hussars.
 General of Division Anne Jean Marie René Savary arrived with a task force consisting of the 1st Hussar and 7th Chasseurs à Cheval Regiments, giving the French a total of eight cavalry regiments.
 Savary detected Oswald's rear guard at Sommerstorf northwest of Waren and prepared to attack, but Bernadotte recalled him to Jabel.
 The two sides exchanged artillery fire at Jabel for an hour before Yorck pulled back into the woods toward Nossentin.
 Spearheaded by the 9th Light Infantry Regiment of General of Division Pierre Dupont de l'Etang's division, the French pressed ahead into the woods to be met by vigorous resistance from the Prussian jägers and fusiliers.

 At length, Bernadotte's force passed the western edge of the wood to find Yorck's men drawn up awaiting them.
 The Prussian right flank rested on the Fleesen Lake, the center on Nossentin village, and the left flank on marshy ground.
 Yorck deployed his infantry in the front line with his horsemen in the rear.
 After a French hussar regiment was repulsed from Nossentin, Bernadotte committed General of Division Jean-Baptiste Drouet, Comte d'Erlon's division to the attack.
 Drouet's seven-battalion division included of the 27th Light Infantry, and the 94th and 95th Line Infantry Regiments.

 At the same time the marshal tried to turn the Prussian left flank with his cavalry.
 The cavalry attack failed amid marshes and water-filled ditches, but Drouet drove Yorck's men out of the village after a hard fight.
 During the ineffectual cavalry maneuvers, Bernadotte was thrown from his horse and ridden over by the 5th Chasseurs à Cheval Regiment.
-Yorck retreated to Alt Schwerin, reaching there at 10:00 PM that evening.
+Yorck retreated to Alt Schwerin, reaching there at 10:00 p.m. that evening.